gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPScannerScannedFileTypes.md

 The operation was completed successfully
 ```

-This command configures the scanner to scan only files that have a file name extension of .docx, .txt and .csv on the server share named \\\server\\share1.
+This command configures the scanner to scan only files that have a file name extension of .docx, .txt or .csv on the server share named \\\server\\share1.

-### Example 3: Configure the scanner to scan all files except those that have a .dll and .lnk file name extension
+### Example 3: Configure the scanner to scan all files except those that have a .dll or .lnk file name extension

 ```powershell
 PS C:\> Add-AIPScannerScannedFileType  -ScannedFileType @("*","-*.dll","-*.lnk")